pritishyuvraj/nudity-pytorch/README.md

 # nudity-pytorch
-Nudity detection ML model in PyTorch
+1. Nudity detection ML model in PyTorch
+2. Mobile Nudity Detection ML Model in PyTorch iOS.

 # Nudity detection ML model in PyTorch
 Welcome to the repository of our PyTorch model designed to detect nudity in images.
 This model is built on the philosophy that a simpler model with more data is always better than a larger model with less data.
+We present to you two differnt models including one for iOS devices.
 # Model Details
 ResNet (Residual Network) is a deep neural network architecture introduced by Microsoft Research in 2015.
 It was primarily developed for image classification tasks and has since become a widely used and highly successful model in computer vision.
 The original paper titled "Deep Residual Learning for Image Recognition" is available at https://arxiv.org/abs/1512.03385. </br></br>
 ![Residual Network Architecture](https://media.geeksforgeeks.org/wp-content/uploads/20200424011138/ResNet.PNG)